MuhammadZakiAhmad/personal_ai_rnd/README.md

 ## Active Research

-**1. Attention Calibration for Zero-Shot Reasoning via Distillation + LoRA** Investigating attention calibration distillation to enhance text reasoning in small language models under zero-shot, demonstration-free conditions, using a few-shot teacher model and LoRA fine-tuning.
+**1. Attention Calibration for Zero-Shot Reasoning via Distillation + LoRA (Paused due to compute constraints)** Investigating attention calibration distillation to enhance text reasoning in small language models under zero-shot, demonstration-free conditions, using a few-shot teacher model and LoRA fine-tuning.
+The aim of the project is to minimize token usage and context rot due to length, formatting, positioning in few shot prompting

 **Link:** https://github.com/MuhammadZakiAhmad/personal_ai_rnd/tree/main/RESEARCH_Attention_Calibration_Distillation_for_Demonstration-Free_Text_Reasoning

 **2. Thought Transfer Among Multi-Agents via Shared Vector Space** Human language is inefficient for LLM-to-LLM communication.
 This project explores vector-level thought transfer between agents with explainability and security as core constraints.
+The aim of the project is to minimize token usage among agents for communication in low compute settings

 **Link:** https://github.com/MuhammadZakiAhmad/thought_transfer_among_multiagent_systems